-I want to assure you that you’re not alone and have listed a few ways to help you combat Imposter Syndrome.
+I want to assure you that you’re not alone and have listed a few ways to help you combat this syndrome.
 This list is by no means exhaustive, but I hope it will help push you in the right direction.

-Recognize that Imposter Syndrome is a sign that you have a touch of genius (just go with me here)!
-Remember, Imposter Syndrome was first discovered in highly successful individuals and high performers.
+Recognize that this way of thought is a sign that you have a touch of natural genius (just go with me here)!
+Remember, this syndrome was first discovered in highly successful individuals and high performers.